kennyarehart/helios-swd/README.md

 View real-time health of API at `http://localhost:5000/status`

-<b>NOTE:</b> This `master` branch leverages a community solution using [express-status-monitor](https://github.com/RafalWilinski/express-status-monitor)
+<b>NOTE:</b> The `master` branch has been updated with a from scratch solution for the dashboard.
+With the time limitations, it is more stripped down but showcases the development logic that could be built upon to add more robust features like other community solutions.

-Switch to `feat/dashboard` branch to see a from scratch solution.
-With the time limitations, it is more stripped down but showcases the logic solution.
+The first pass of this was done with a community solution using [express-status-monitor](https://github.com/RafalWilinski/express-status-monitor).
+However, that has suddenly stopped working, even their example files abstracted out of this project are broken.
+So I suspect there is a problem with a dependency and I'm sure it will be resolved soon.
+Switch to the `community-dashboard` to see the original implementation.